OscarZeja/osticket-prereqs/README.md

 </p>
 <p>
 Now that we have an existing ticket, we will log in as Help Desk Agent (John).

-Go to the Tickets tab, where we can see open tickets.
-Select the current open ticket.
+1. Select Tickets tab, where we can see open tickets.

+2. Select the current open ticket.

 Notice that there is an assigned ticket number and a subject line.
 Within the selected ticket, we can observe different properties, such as priority, department, SLA, and who it is assigned to.
 As John, we can choose a department.
 In this case, we are selecting the "Support" department.
 We will assign the ticket to the online banking team since the problem revolves around access to the online banking portal.
-Finally, we can select a severity level, which requires the ticket to be resolved within a preconfigured time frame.
+Additionally, we can select a severity level, which requires the ticket to be resolved within a preconfigured time frame.
 </p>
 <br />